vladikk/markdown-to-cv/vladikk.md

 Event Storming, Evolutionary Architecture

 ### Architectural patterns and approaches
-CQRS, Event Sourcing, Hexagonal Architecture, Event-Driven Architecture, Test-Driven Development
+CQRS, Event Sourcing, Ports&Adapters/Hexagonal Architecture, Event-Driven Architecture, Test-Driven Development

-## Blog
-[vladikk.com](https://vladikk.com) - my blog on software architecture and other related topics

-## Education
-### The Open University of Israel
-Dual Major, Management and Computer Sciences, 2011 (with *distinction*)

 ---

 ## Experience

+### DoiT International - Senior Cloud Architect (2019-now)
+DoiT Internation is a cloud computing reseller offering micro-consulting to its customers.
+I help customers design and architect solutions for AWS and Google Cloud.

-### Invesus Group - Chief Architect (2017-Present)
+### Invesus Group - Chief Architect (2017-2019)
 In 2017 Internovus was merged with Invesus, and I was promoted to the Chief Architect position of the Invesus group (Internovus, Naxex, Tick Tech).
 At Invesus I’m in charge of mentoring junior and senior developers, evolving legacy codebases into Microservices and cloud based solutions (AWS), and providing architectural guidance for new projects.

 Experience: Evolutionary Architecture, Microservices, Distributed Systems, TDD, Domain-Driven Design, Event-Driven Architecture, CQRS, Event Sourcing